Code-Institute-Submissions/milestone-project-119/README.md

 * [Free Online HTML Formatter](https://www.freeformatter.com/html-formatter.html#ad-output) - used to format the HTML code in a neater and more organised fashion.

+* [Free Online CSS Formatter](https://www.freeformatter.com/css-beautifier.html) - used to format the CSS code in a neater and more organised fashion.

+* [Free Online JS Formatter](https://www.freeformatter.com/javascript-beautifier.html) - used to format the JS code in a neater and more organised fashion.

 ## **Features**

 #### Existing Features

-* Navbar - Featured across all pages, site visitors can use the links on the right to navigate between all pages on the website.
+* Navbar - Featured across all pages, site visitors can use the links on the left to navigate between all pages on the website.
 These links also collapse down into a hamburger icon at smaller screen sizes.
 The logo, found on the left, can be clicked on all pages to take users back to the home page.
+The navbar is also fixed, which enables the user to easily navigate betweenthe pages of the website.
+The navbar starts off as transparent, and then becomes white as the user scrolls to ensue it is always clearly visible.

-* Footer - Also featured across all pages, the footer is used for imforming the user that they can book a tour and provides a link in the form of an icon to the contact page where said tour can be scheduled.
-This is found on the left third of the footeer.
-On the right third of the footer, users will find social icons linking to the coresponding social media pages.
+* Footer - Also featured across all pages, users will find clickable social icons linking to the coresponding social media pages.

-* Hero images -  These can be found across the three main pages (Home, Classes and About), and provide a visual reference to the page the user is on.
-There is also text displayed on top of the image, relating to the page, as well as a call to action button linking to desired pages - e.g.: Register page from the Home and About pages, and Contact page from the Classes page.
-These interavtive features encourage the user to register with the gym and book a class.
-There is also a hero image used on the homepage at the bottom to advertise that there will soon be a spa available at the gym.
-This is to ensure the user that the gym is still an expanding facility, forever moving forward.

-* Testimonials - The 'Why Choose Us' section was created to showcase what other customers thought of the gym and what it has to offer.
+* Hero images -  These can be found across the three main pages (History, Experience and Contact), and provide a visual reference to what the user can expect to find and experience in Cornwall.

-* Classes Page - This page showcases what classes are available, informing the user what to expect from each class.
-It also contains a timetable that the user can use to decide what classes they can take on a particular day and time.
+* Home Page - This page showcases a beginner's guide to Cornwall, teaching and informing the user about the history of Cornwall.
+It contains corresponding images to the story being told, and also contains an embed youtube video that the user can use to learn how to make a Cornish pasty.

-* About Page - This page was created to help the user understand how the gym came about.
-The gym promotes mental wellbeing and mindfulness which are incredibly personal facets of fitness.
-I wanted to appeal to readers by giving the gym a personal touch and providing the reader with an origin story that shows how the gym came about.
-I felt this added a personal touch and acknowledging the cultural origins of Soul Gym's practice gave the whole brand and platform more integrity.
-I've also included a section which details Soul Gym's mission for the future.
-This is used to incentivise prospective members to sign up.
-It also enforces a sense of community for existing users and gives them a reason to revisit the site and check on the gym's projects progress

-* Contact Page - This page provides a form users can fill out to contact the gym.
-They can use this to book classes, schedul a tour and submit any other general enquiries.
-The user can also find the contact details of the gym below with an interactive map that can be clicked on and viewed on a larger scale on Google Maps in a seperate tab.

-* Forms - Forms were used on the 'Login' and 'Register' pages.
-The user is invited to sign up to the gym by filling out the form or, alternatively, to sign into their existing account.
+* Experience Page - This page was created to help the user understand what Cornwall has to offer.
+It makes use of google maps API, encorporating clickable buttons above the map to make the user interact with the map.
+On the click of each button, markers will drop on the map, and then the markers themselves once clicked will open an info window.
+The info windows contain information on each location, all containing the name and address of the placed marker, and other than the beach locations, the info windows showcase a phone number, and contains a clickable link to the website of the markers location.<br>
+Also, upon the click of each button, 'Top 3 Recommendations' will appear below the map.
+These are presented as cards, with images at the head, and then brief descriptions and/or encouraging statements followed by clickable buttons to the coresponding websites.
+I felt this added a personal touch and gave the user encouragement when choosing what and where to visit on their trip to Cornwall.

-* 'Join Now' button on Registration Form - Once the user has completed the registration form and clicks 'Join Now', they are redirected to an internal page providing them with feedback that the registration has gone through successfully.
-It is important to provide feedback to the user so they feel their actions have been validated.
+* Contact Page - This page provides a form users can fill out to contact the site.
+They can use this for general enquiries.
+Once the user submits the form, they will be presented with a modal pop up thanking them for their message, and informing them to check their email account, and to also be aware a response will be with them shortly.
+This provides the user with feedback that the registration has gone through successfully.
+It is important to provide feedback to the user so they feel their actions have been validated.<br>
+I used the worked 'Dreckly', which is Cornish slang for something will be done 'Directly'.
+I did include in brackets next to the word 'Dreckly' that this means "Directly', so the user does not feel confused about the terminology.

+* Back to Top Button - Each page contains a back to top button that will appear when the user scrolls to a set pixel height down the page, giving the user easier navigation around the pages and the site.

+* Favivon Icon - When the user loads the web pages, a favicon image of the logo for Experience Cornwall appears in the tab at the top next to the name of the site.

 #### Future Features

+* On the home/hisory page, create a quiz about that the user can take part in to test their knowledge about Cornwall after reading the
+'Beginner's Guide To Cornwall'.

+* Display a clickable icon as a link to a foru page where the user can dicsuss Cornwall further with other friendly visitors.

-* Gallery Page - A seperate page to showcase images of the gym's classes and interactions with their customers.
-This would give the user a more concrete idea of how the gym operates through using friendly and fun images.
+* Gallery Page - A seperate page to showcase images of Cornwall and visitors experiences from the range of activities, beach walks etc. This would give the user a more concrete idea of what to expect from a visit to Cornwall through using friendly and fun images.

-* Donate Page / Modal - As described in the story on the about page, the gym donates 20% of its earnings to help towards community projects across Asia.
-A page where members and/or non-members can help contribute towards these initiatives will boost engagement with the gym and help the gym achieve its charitable goals.

-* A more defined view of membership costs by perhaps creating a membership page containg the different packages on offer.

-* Create a profile builder where the user fills in some questions, and then are show suggested profiles for them personally, highlighting timeslots that would work for them.
+* Include more markers and information to give the user an even more extensive view of what Cornwall has to offer.

 [Back to Top](#table-of-contents)